3 black friday marketing strategies to boost sales

 Increase your target audience with co-branding games

 If you’re looking to raise awareness of your brand while increasing sales and expanding your audience, co-branding is a relevant marketing strategy.
-Partnerships are a way of reaching a wider audience.
+Partnerships are an excellent way of reaching a wider audience.

-By teaming up with other brands, companies can broaden their offering and capitalise on their partner’s visibility to boost their own brand awareness.
+By teaming up strategically with other brands, companies can broaden their commercial offering and capitalise on their partner’s visibility to boost their own brand awareness.

 Co-branding has many advantages.
-But it is important to master this marketing strategy to avoid associating your image with a brand that is not aligned with your values or that does not address a strategic market.
+But it is important to master this marketing strategy well before taking the plunge, to avoid associating your image with a brand that is not aligned with your values or that does not address a strategic market for your company.

 In this article, we share with you some practical tips for increasing your target audience through a co-branding campaign.